Case Study - The King’s Cross Light House

 The Light House building is an iconic grade II listed Victorian structure located in the heart of the King’s Cross Central redevelopment zone.
 Refurbishment work has created over 16,303 square foot of high quality office space.
 The structure was built above both Network Rail and London Underground tunnels, introducing engineering complexity to the project.

 The close proximity of the structure to the NR and LU tunnels demanded a complex engineering solution, involving the careful management of the structural loading around the delicate cut and cover brick arch structures.
-To monitor progress during these operations Plowman Craven’s specialist engineering team was commissioned to monitor the structure for vibrations and structural movement.
+To monitor progress during these operations Plowman Craven’s specialist PC Monitoring team was commissioned to monitor the structure for vibrations and structural movement.

 To meet the vibration monitoring requirement, nine Vibration Monitors were permanently installed on the basement slab of the building.
 These monitors were used to detect the vibrations caused by piling and demolition work, and were also able to record the vibrations caused by train movement below being transmitted into the building.